3 ways to battle depression

 When life throws you an unexpected curveball, it’s pretty easy to sink into depression, bitterness, victimhood or gloom.
 For some of you, that curveball is catching your husband connecting online with another woman…or your teen developing a drug addiction…or a cancer diagnosis for you or a loved one.
-For me, my latest curveball was my husband succumbing to covid and passing away unexpectedly.
+Personally, my biggest curveball was my husband succumbing to covid and passing away unexpectedly in 2021.
 I became a widow, and suddenly by whole life changed.
 My partner and companion in life was gone in an instant.
+The man who made me feel so cherished and loved was gone, and a gaping hole was left in my soul.

-As I was taking a walk the other day and grieving with the Lord, I sensed him prompting me to do 3 things in order to move forward with joy and purpose in my life, despite the curveball that came my way.
+As I was taking a walk a few months after his death and grieving with the Lord, I sensed him prompting me to do 3 things in order to move forward with joy and purpose in my life, despite the curveball that came my way.
 He whispered to me, “Tackle what needs to be taken care of each day, dwell on what is actually good in your life and let yourself enjoy those things, and look for the opportunities I’m giving you each day to partner with me in expanding my kingdom and being a great reflection of Jesus.”

 Wow!
 As he spoke those 3 things to my heart, I could tell my mood started to shift.
-Instead of focusing on the loss or the heartbreak, God was giving me the recipe to break free from gloom and embrace the purpose and joy he still has for me.
+Instead of focusing on the loss or the heartbreak, God was giving me the recipe to break free from gloom and embrace the purpose and joy he still had for me.
 Let’s review those 3 things along with the Bible verses that correspond to each instruction:

 1. Tackle what needs to be taken care of today…just today.
 Don’t focus on the “what ifs” of the future.
 Matthew 6:33-34 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.